No team wants to distance itself from 2017 more than Browns

 New York Jets at Detroit, Monday night

 OK, excuse us if, one more time, we concentrate on the quarterback.
 This one is Sam Darnold , the only member of the five first-round passers in this year's draft who will get a start.
-He has poise, lots of arm talent and escapability.
+He has poise, lots of arm talent and the ability to escape trouble.

 Of course, he's also a J-E-T-S QB; the last true franchise guy they had was Joe Namath.